+4.2.1 Model Performance Experiments

-4.1.1 Model Performance Experiments.
-We explore the effectiveness of the industry standard SVM methods and our proposed BERT method in classifying documents as relevant or irrelevant for each of the three EGMs.
+We explore the effectiveness of the industry standard model and our proposed BERT-based model for classifying documents as relevant or irrelevant for each of the three EGMs.
 Due to the real-world nature of this case study, we only have labels for those documents which we choose to screen.
-For each of these labeled datasets, we perform a 85% - 15% train-test-split and determine the classification accuracy.
+For each of these labeled datasets, we perform an 85% - 15% train-test split and determine the classification accuracy.

+4.2.2 Human Effort Experiments

-4.1.2 Human Effort Experiments.
-We also compared the trained BERT and SVM models in terms of human effort to assess hybrid team efficiency.
-Specifically, we suppose the documents in the test set would be screened in descending order of priority scores predicted by the BERT and SVM models respectively.
+We also compared the trained BERT and industry standard models in terms of human effort to assess hybrid team efficiency.
+Specifically, we suppose the documents in the test set would be screened in descending order of priority scores predicted by the BERT and industry standard models respectively.
 Human effort is defined as the percentage of documents that humans need to screen for getting a specific inclusion rate.
 The hybrid team is more efficient if fewer documents must be screened to obtain the same number of included documents.
 That is, less human effort is needed.